Chesan1203/Fractal-VTSI-TradingStrategy/README.md

 [🔗 Fractal_VTSI Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNmM4YjM4YWQtMzk4My00MWNmLTkwNTMtYmFjZTlmYjJmOWMzIiwidCI6IjkyYzI0YjQ4LTEzMDQtNGMyZi1iMTZjLWQ5MWRhNjY3MTVkOSIsImMiOjl9)
 > 💡 **Tip**: For the best viewing experience, try selecting **one stock at a time** using the left-hand filter.
 This helps you clearly see how each stock performed across all charts without clutter.

 ---

+## 📊 Strategy Insights

+For a detailed breakdown of the strategy's performance, including key takeaways, top-performing stocks, and trade behavior analysis, check out the [📈 Analysis Report](./Analysis.md).

+---